-Tetanus is primarily a clinical diagnosis.
+Tetanus is primarily a clinical diagnosis6.
 A probable case can be defined as:

-'In the absence of a more likely diagnosis, an acute illness with muscle spasms or hypertonia, AND diagnosis of tetanus by a health care provider'.
+'In the absence of a more likely diagnosis, an acute illness with muscle spasms or hypertonia, and diagnosis of tetanus by a health care provider'.

-The key clinical features of generalised tetanus include at least two of the following: (i) Trismus (Painful muscular contractions primarily of the masseter and neck muscles leading to facial spasms) (ii) Painful muscular contractions of trunk muscles and (iii) Generalized spasms, frequently position of opisthotonus.
+The key clinical features of generalised tetanus include at least 2 of the following: (i) Trismus (Painful muscular contractions primarily of the masseter and neck muscles leading to facial spasms) (ii) Painful muscular contractions of trunk muscles and (iii) Generalized spasms, frequently position of opisthotonus.

-Severity can be graded as overleaf:
+Severity can be graded as shown in Table 1

-Grading of severity Grade 1 (mild): mild to moderate trismus and/or general spasticity, little or no dysphagia, no respiratory embarrassment Grade 2 (moderate): moderate trismus and general spasticity, some dysphagia and respiratory embarrassment, and fleeting spasms occur.
-Grade 3a (severe): severe trismus and general spasticity, severe dysphagia and respiratory difficulties, and severe and prolonged spasms (both spontaneous and on stimulation).
-Grade 3b (very severe): as for severe tetanus plus autonomic dysfunction, particularly sympathetic overdrive.
+Table 1: Grading of severity Grade 1 (mild): • mild to moderate trismus and/or general spasticity, little or no dysphagia, no respiratory embarrassment Grade 2 moderate trismus and general spasticity, some dysphagia (moderate): and respiratory embarrassment, and fleeting spasms occur.
+Grade 3a • severe trismus and general spasticity, severe dysphagia (severe): and respiratory difficulties, and severe and prolonged spasms (both spontaneous and on stimulation).
+Grade 3b (very as for severe tetanus plus autonomic dysfunction, severe): particularly sympathetic overdrive.